Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 1. Prefill, read more about this [here.](../../data/prefill/)
 2. Data processing, read more about this [here.](../../logic/dataprocessing/)

 The following updates to the same form data (POST) will then run prefill one more time, but the calculation is triggered.
-This allows manipulating the data based on the user's input even in stateless condition.
+This allows manipulating the data based on the user's input even in stateless application.

+Example of a calculation which populates the data model mentioned in the example above:

 Example of a calculation which populates the datamodel mentioned in the example above: